1,000+ Opportunities

 We are deeply grateful for the opportunity to support our community and look forward to the important work our partners will continue to lead in building a stronger Greater Kansas City for everyone who calls it home.
 The Sunderland Foundation Trustees To learn more, visit our FAQs.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations in Kansas City and surrounding areas Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations in Kansas City and surrounding areas.
+Confirm the full requirements in the official notice before applying.